MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.SecFormat.md

 ---

-# VisWebPageSettings.SecFormat Property (Visio Save As Web)
+# VisWebPageSettings.SecFormat property (Visio Save As Web)

 Specifies the secondary output format for the webpage.
 Read/write.